mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 ---
 layout: article
-title: "Paper Quick Tip: How to Use Zoom While Painting"
+title: "Mastering Paper by FiftyThree: How to Use Zoom While Painting"
 modified: 2014-11-21T14:48:52-05:00
 categories: mastering-paper
 excerpt: "Learn how to reposition Paper by FiftyThree's Zoom loupe mid-stroke to help add detail to your drawings."